opteroncx/Sharp305SH/README.md

 # Sharp305SH
-A project for gengrating Sharp 305SH overclock kernel
+A project for Sharp 305SH (S0106) overclock kernel